Access and Participation Statement

-The College’s Student Services Department, Admission Department and Employability Centre participate in and undertake activities throughout the year to help students from various backgrounds and groups to access education.
-The College participates in activities, such as: regional UCAS events, local school events, local council events and events arranged in-house like organising placements for students, inviting industry specialists as guest speakers, encouraging and motivating students to attend relevant international conferences and events.
-These activities help students to learn about about diverse progression routes available
+The College’s Student Services Department, Admissions Department and Employability Centre participate in and undertake activities throughout the year to help students from various backgrounds and groups to access education.
+The College participates in activities such as regional UCAS events, local school events, local council events and events arranged in-house like organising placements for students, inviting industry specialists as guest speakers, encouraging and motivating students to attend relevant international conferences and events.
+These activities help students to learn about diverse progression routes available.

 In the last year the College has supported students in different outreach activities relating to employability of students.

 The class schedules are arranged to provide flexibility to the students.
 The College arranges the programmes in line with school term dates to ensure that local mums can access education while their children are at school and spend the holidays/half terms together with them.
 The College runs afternoon sessions which are popular among part time employed students.